Asian Netball Championships

 The Asian Netball Championship is a netball competition held every two years with teams from across Asia competing.
 First 7 editions were held every four years, then changed to every two years starting from 2012.
-Sri lanka is the reigning champion of the tournament and also the most successful team, having won the Asian Netball Championships 6 times.
+Sri Lanka is the reigning champion of the tournament and also the most successful team, having won the Asian Netball Championships 6 times.
 Singapore has 3 championships and Malaysia has two.
-From the first edition of the tournament held in 1985, Sri Lanka, Singapore and Malaysia dominated the tournament by always finishing within the top three.
-Only exception is the 3rd edition of the tournament held in 1993 where host nation Hong kong managed to win the championship.
+From the first edition of the tournament held in 1985, Sri Lanka, Singapore and Malaysia have dominated by always finishing within the top three.
+The only exception is the 3rd edition of the tournament held in 1993 where host nation Hong Kong won the championship.